wellingtondellamura/wellingtondellamura/README.md

 I'm Wellington Della Mura, MSc in Computer Science, Software Engineer and Full-time father

 - 🤓 I’m currently working on improve my remote classes of compilers and theory of computation
-- 🌱 I’m currently learning React JS, .Net Core and Lavavel
+- 🌱 I’m currently learning Vue JS, Python and Lavavel

 ## Connect with me